Building Connection and Courageous Leadership in a Virtual World

 Kathy is the founder of the 262 Group, Inc. a leadership coaching and consulting firm.
 As an avid Howspace user, she is also our official partner.
 Connect with Kathy.

 Want to try for yourself how a digital platform can make a difference in leadership development programs?
-Try Howspace free for 30 days!
+Start Howspace for free!

 You might be interested in these as wellView all